zhguoqing/zhguoqing.github.io/README.md

 ## Intro

-This is the home page for MARS (Multimedia Analysis and Reasoning ) Group, led by Professor Mang Ye.
+This is the home page for SSVC (Social and Spatial Visual Computing) Group, led by Professor Guoqing Zhang.